SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-slimes-community-straps.md

 **👍 Pros:**
 - So bare-bones that any part can be replaced if needed.
-- A little sewing is required, but there's a high tolerance for error.
 - Minimal tools needed: just scissors and a needle.

 **👎 Cons:**